South Holland and The Deepings (UK Parliament constituency): Boundaries

 1997–2010: The District of South Holland, with the wards of Deeping St James, Market Deeping, West Deeping and Truesdale, which are all in the District of South Kesteven.

-2010–present: The District of South Holland, with Deeping St James, Market Deeping and West Deeping.

 The constituency was created in 1997 from parts of the former seats of Holland with Boston and Stamford and Spalding.
 It covers the area around Spalding.
-It roughly corresponds to the local government District of South Holland, but with Market Deeping, Deeping St James and West Deeping added.
+It corresponds to the local government District of South Holland, but with Market Deeping, Deeping St James and West Deeping added.

+2010–present: The District of South Holland, with the District of South Kesteven wards of Deeping St James, and Market & West Deeping.

 In minor boundary changes that were put in place for the 2010 general election, parts of the two civil parishes of Baston and Langtoft, forming much of the Truesdale ward, were moved to the neighbouring constituency of Grantham and Stamford.
-This made Market Deeping and Deeping St James the only South Kesteven parishes to stay in the constituency, the remainder being in South Holland District.
+This made Deeping St James, Market Deeping and West Deeping the only South Kesteven civil parishes to stay in the constituency, the remainder comprising South Holland District.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.